 Grilled chicken is my favorite for all fresh salads if you have time.
 It’s flavorful and holds up well against the flavors.
 If you are in a pinch and need something quick, just purchase a store-bought rotisserie chicken and shred it.
 Along with the pepperoni already in the pasta, try prosciutto or salami.

 All pasta salads should be made ahead of time in my opinion.
-If prepping for a cookout or party, make the day before, in an airtight container, and then fluff and serve day of.
+If prepping for a cookout or party, make the day before, in an airtight container, and then fluff and served the day of.
 If salad is dry at all (and pasta dishes can get dry) then just stir with a tiny bit of extra dressing or a spritz of olive oil and stir.

 Flavorful Pasta Salad Variations